 4. "Trust us" security

 AI touches valuable data and core workflows.
 A light security section is a red flag.
 Ask for SOC 2/ISO 27001 controls and for AI-specific governance anchored to ISO/IEC 42001 (the AI management system standard) and implementation guidance like the NIST AI RMF Playbook for generative AI.
 These frameworks codify risk management, lifecycle controls, supplier oversight, and documentation.
-Why does it matter?
-Breaches are costly — the average global breach hit $4.88M in 2024, up sharply year-over-year.

 5. Silence on regulatory exposure

-The EU AI Act introduces strict obligations and penalties up to €35M or 7% of global turnover for certain violations.
-Your vendor should show how their processes map to role-based duties (provider vs. deployer), documentation, testing, and post-market monitoring.
-Contracts should require timely support if regulators come knocking, and warranties that the solution won’t be shipped in a non-compliant state.
+Your vendor should demonstrate how their processes map to role-based duties (provider vs. deployer), documentation requirements, testing protocols, and post-market monitoring.
+Contracts should require timely vendor support if regulators come knocking, and warranties that the solution will not be shipped in a non-compliant state.
+Include a clause requiring the vendor to notify you of regulatory changes that affect the deployed system and to assist with compliance adaptations at a reasonable cost.

 6. One-sided liability, thin warranties, and no indemnity